Women's Society Against Environmental Pollution: Campaigns

 WSAEP has campaigned for better air quality in Tehran since 2001, advocating for a reduction in the number of old cars on the road and a ban on cars to driven if they only have the driver in them.
 The Society organised demonstrations which also involved local children.
 Under the influence of Victoria Jamali, the Society has campaigned for western-style environmental laws.
 They also produce free educational resources, aiming to improve public awareness of the environmental challenges Iran faces.

 Working with women to create goods from recycled materials is another strand of WSAEP's work.
 The society emphasises the importance of women since they control what happens in households, where key decisions about recycling and pollution rest.
 WSAEP has also been instrumental in campaigning for a family-planning programme in Iran.

 The organisation publishes the journal فرياد زامين(Faryad-e-Zamin - Cry of the Earth), which is edited by Victoria Jamali.
 As of 2015, it had educated over 25,000 families in recycling and waste management.
 It established a young people's programme – the Earth's Fans Society – which provides environmental education in schools and kindergartens.
 They have worked with universities to ratify the inclusion of an optional course in environmental management in degrees, as well as providing training for civil servants in rural areas.

 Awards

 In 2016, the Isfahan WSAEP branch was awarded Iran's National Environmental Award.

 Legacy

-However, the work of WSAEP has been described as "non-threatening" to the government, despite their efficiency in the field they do campaign in.
+The work of WSAEP has been described as "non-threatening" to the government, despite their efficiency in the field they do campaign in.